Coronation of the British monarch: Other claims to attend the coronation

 Many landowners and other persons have honorific "duties" or privileges at the coronation.
 Such rights have traditionally been determined by a special Court of Claims, over which the Lord High Steward traditionally presided.
 The first recorded Court of Claims was convened in 1377 for the coronation of Richard II.
 By the Tudor period, the hereditary post of Lord High Steward had merged with the Crown, and so Henry VIII began the modern tradition of naming a temporary Steward for the coronation only, with separate commissioners to carry out the actual work of the court.

 In 1952, for example, the court accepted the claim of the Dean of Westminster to advise the Queen on the proper procedure during the ceremony (for nearly a thousand years he and his predecessor abbots have kept an unpublished Red Book of practices), the claim of the Lord Bishop of Durham and the Lord Bishop of Bath and Wells to walk beside the Queen as she entered and exited the Abbey and to stand on either side of her through the entire coronation ritual, the claim of the Earl of Shrewsbury in his capacity as Lord High Steward of Ireland to carry a white staff.
 The legal claim of the Scholars of Westminster School to be the first to acclaim the monarch on behalf of the common people was formally disallowed by the court, but in practice their traditional shouts of "Vivat!
 Vivat Rex!" were still incorporated into the coronation anthem I was glad.

-For the 2023 coronation of Charles III and Camilla, a Coronation Claims Office within the Cabinet Office has been established instead of the court.
+For the 2023 coronation of Charles III and Camilla, a Coronation Claims Office within the Cabinet Office was established instead of the court.

 Other participants and guests

 Along with persons of nobility, the coronation ceremonies are also attended by a wide range of political figures, including the prime minister and all members of the Cabinet of the United Kingdom, all governors-general and prime ministers of the Commonwealth realms, all governors of British Crown Colonies (now British Overseas Territories), as well as the heads of state of dependent nations.
-Dignitaries and representatives from other nations are also customarily invited.
 Hereditary peers and their spouses are also invited.
 For Elizabeth II's coronation in 1953, 8,000 guests were squeezed into Westminster Abbey and each person had to make do with a maximum of 18 in of seating.

+Dignitaries and representatives from other nations are also customarily invited.
+Traditionally, foreign crowned monarchs and consorts did not attend the coronations of others and were instead represented by other royals.
+In 1953, Prince Edward, Duke of Windsor (formerly Edward VIII), was not invited to the coronation of Elizabeth II, with the reason given that it was contrary to precedent for a sovereign or former sovereign to attend any coronation of another.
+The coronation of Charles III and Camilla in 2023 broke with that precedent and 16 foreign monarchs attended.
+English and British queens dowager also did not traditionally attend coronations until Queen Mary broke precedent by attending the 1937 coronation of her son, George VI.